Browsed by

 Kabbala, Halakha and Kugel: The Case of the Two Handed Blessing

-Kabbala, Halakha and Kugel: The Case of the Two Handed Blessing* In parshat Vayehi, Yaakov simultaneously blesses his two grandchildren, Ephraim and Menashe by placing one hand upon each of their heads.
+In parshat Vayehi, Yaakov simultaneously blesses his two grandchildren, Ephraim and Menashe by placing one hand upon each of their heads.
 Today, there is a widespread custom of blessing one own’s children on Friday night (although some only do it on the eve of Yom Kippur).
-This custom most likely originated with the Hasedi Ashkenaz in the 14th century but quickly spread to the rest of Europe, including France,…
+This custom most likely originated with the Hasedi Ashkenaz in the 14th century but quickly spread to the rest of Europe, including France, Spain, and Italy.
+The exact details of the blessing, however, are…

 Read More Read More